Asymptotic approximations for stationary distributions of many-server queues with abandonment: Introduction

-The space of Radon measures on a metric space $E$, endowed with the Borel $\sigma$-algebra, is denoted by $\eem$, while $\eemf$ is the subspace of finite measures in $\eem$.
-Recall that a Radon measure is one that assigns finite measure to every relatively compact subset of $\R_+$.
-By identifying a Radon measure $\mu \in \eem$ with the mapping on $\ecc$ defined by
+The space of Radon measures on a complete separable metric space $E$, endowed with the Borel $\sigma$-algebra, is denoted by $\eem$, while $\eemf$ is the subspace of finite measures in $\eem$.
+Recall that a Radon measure on~$E$ is one that assigns finite measure to every relatively compact subset of $E$.
+The space $\eemf$ is equipped with the weak topology, that is, a sequence of measures $\{\mu_n\}$ in $\eemf$ is said to converge to $\mu$ in the weak topology (denoted $\mu_n \wconv\mu$) if and only if for every $\newf\in\ecb$,